Skip to main content

 Caller Authentication

-The gRPC listener uses the same backchannel configuration as /api/v1/*:
+The gRPC listener uses the backchannel caller-auth configuration:

 auth: